icegoat9/compiler-class-wab/README.md

 ## Compilation Steps

-The most up-to-date list of compiler passes is in the source code of compile_ast.py, but here's a quick summary, with simplified explanations to remind myself where to look later:
+The most up-to-date list and ordering of compiler passes is in the source code of compile_ast.py, but here's a quick summary, with simplified explanations to remind myself where to look later:

 | compiler pass | summary |
 | ------------- | ------- |